NNDB

 Military service: US Army (1951-53, news reporter, Caribbean Forces Network, Panama)

-Robert Loggia is a character actor and former leading man, best known for playing crooks, thugs, and gravelly-voiced cops.
+Robert Loggia was a character actor, best known for playing crooks, thugs, and gravelly-voiced cops.
 He played mobsters in Scarface, Prizzi's Honor, and The Sopranos.
-His talent for such "tough guy" roles is undeniable, and not entirely acting.
-Loggia says he beat up his gym teacher in high school.
+His talent for such "tough guy" roles was undeniable, and not entirely acting.
+Loggia said he beat up his gym teacher in high school.

 Father: Benjamin Loggia (shoemaker)